 As a result of the recent RBA interest rate cut, the potential gap between the rate you are currently paying and how much you could be saving has further widened.
 It is now not simply a matter of ‘Have you reviewed your loan recently?’, it is also…

-Did your lender pass on the 0.25% saving to you?
+Did your lender pass on the rate cuts to you?

 You may fall in to one of the following categories (assuming your loan(s) are on a variable rate):

-a) You review your loan(s) regularly and are confident you are maximising your savings potential, your lender has also passed on the 0.25% rate cut to you;
+a) You review your loan(s) regularly and are confident you are maximising your savings potential, your lender has also passed on the rate cuts to you;

-b) You haven’t reviewed your loan(s) for some time however your lender has passed on the 0.25% rate cut to you;
+b) You haven’t reviewed your loan(s) for some time however your lender has passed on the rate cuts to you;

-c) You haven’t reviewed your loan(s) for some time and your lender hasn’t passed on the 0.25% rate cut to you; or
+c) You haven’t reviewed your loan(s) for some time and your lender hasn’t passed on the rate cuts to you; or

-d) You review your loan(s) regularly and are confident you are maximising your savings potential however, your lender hasn’t passed on the 0.25% rate cut saving to you.
+d) You review your loan(s) regularly and are confident you are maximising your savings potential however, your lender hasn’t passed on the rate cuts to you.

 If you fall into category b, c or d, this is a great time to call your broker to find out how you can save!
 There is no obligation, it’s simply about reviewing your position to ensure you have the right finance solution for you.

-How the rate cut can help you save years off your home loan
+How the rate cuts can help you save years off your home loan

-* Calculations are based on a $500,000 loan, with a 4% pa interest rate over a 30-year loan term.
-Other fees and charges that may be applicable to your loan product have not been taken into account.
-This calculation is for illustrative purposes only and should not be considered professional advice.
+** Calculations are based on a $500,000 loan, with a 4% pa interest rate reducing to a 3.5% pa interest rate over a 30-year loan term.
+Other fees and charges that may be applicable to your loan product have not been considered.
+This calculation is for illustrative purposes only and should not be considered professional advice for the purposes of entering into a financial arrangement.